 2. Magic Eraser

 If a soap and water spot clean did not remove the smudge, you may have to pull out the big guns.
 Yep, the Magic Eraser gets hard-to-remove scuffs off of white leather!
+Test it on an inconspicuous place on your shoe first.
 Use the corner of a Magic Eraser with a bit of water to scrub.
 It magically takes the stubborn black scuffs right off.
 You can use it to remove scuffs on white leather shoes, white plastic heels, and it works beautifully on white rubber soles of sneakers.

 3. White Nail Polish Touch Up